matthewsaunders/chippa/README.md

 Ok, we're done.
 Let's go ho... not so fast!

 The SaaS solution costs > $20k / year?!
 This is because of how they view these media lists.
-Instead of saying each organization has its own media lists, this solution says we have a master media list.
+Instead of saying each organization has its own media lists, this solution says we have a master media list and you have to buy in to gain access.
 This master list contains information from everyone else's media lists.
-If you need to add or update people, go ahead, but everyone else including other pr formds who have bought in will have these updates too.
+If you need to add or update people, go ahead, but everyone else including competing pr firms will have this information too.

-So to use this company you have to:
+So to use this solution you have to...

 * Give up your IP about media contacts
 * Pay a ludicrous amount to use it

-This might be tempting for a new pr firm or a firm moving to a new market, but not for an established pr firm like that one my girlfriend works at.
+This might be tempting for a new pr firm or a firm moving to a new market, but not for an established pr firm.
 Next!

 ### Solution 3

 I told my girlfriend to have a shared excel document within the firm.
-That did not work because they do not have a shared document system setup and that doing so would cost more money than the firm was willing to pay.
+That will not work because they do not have a shared document system setup and that doing so would cost more money than the firm is willing to pay.
 Next!

 ### Solution 4

-I then suggested they look into something a great SaaS tool called [Airtable](https://airtable.com/).
-For their needs, they would need to use one of the paid account tiers.
+I then suggested they look into a SaaS tool like [Airtable](https://airtable.com/).
+For their needs, they would use one of the paid tiers.
 For a PR firm of ~60 people, that works out to >$10k / year.
 Again, too rich for their blood.
 Next!

 ### ~~Solution 5~~ Solution 1